dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

           ![PuTTYgen](images/full-node-raspberry-pi/putty-configuration.png)

     - Go to _Connections_, _SSH_, _Auth_, and _Browse_ for the private key you created in PuTTYgen.

-1. Go back to _Session_, click _Save_ and _Open_.
+    - Go back to _Session_, click _Save_ and _Open_.

-1. You will be prompted for a username, enter `pi`, and the password to your SSH key.
+1. You will be prompted for a username, enter `pi`, then enter the password to your SSH key.
 1. You should now be logged in.

 _Optional_: If you would like to have a prettier PuTTY console, follow the instructions for installing [Pretty PuTTY](https://github.com/jacektrocinski/pretty-putty).